-The CBA's rehabilitation criteria, set forth in CBA Regulations section 99.1, are as follows:
+The CBA's rehabilitation criteria, set forth in CCR section 99.1, are as follows:

-- Nature and severity of the act(s) or offense(s) - Criminal record and evidence of any act(s) committed subsequent to the act(s) or offense(s) under consideration which also could be considered as grounds for denial, suspension, or revocation - The time that has elapsed since commission of the act(s) or offense(s) referred above - The extent to which the licensee has complied with any terms of parole, probation, restitution, or any other sanctions lawfully imposed against the licensee - If applicable, evidence of expungement proceedings pursuant to Section 1203.4 of the Penal Code - Evidence, if any, of rehabilitation submitted by the licensee
+- Nature and gravity of the act(s) or offense(s). - Criminal record and evidence of any act(s) committed subsequent to the act(s) or offense(s) under consideration that also could be considered as grounds for denial, suspension, or revocation. - The time that has elapsed since commission of the act(s) or offense(s) referred to in the two bullet points above. - The extent to which the licensee has complied with any terms of parole, probation, restitution, or any other sanctions lawfully imposed against the licensee. - If applicable, evidence of expungement proceedings pursuant to section 1203.4 of the Penal Code. - Nature and extent of actual and potential consumer harm - The licensee's attitude toward their commission of the violations. - The licensee's recognition of wrongdoing. - The licensee's history of violations. - Nature and extent to which the licensee has taken corrective action to ensure the violation will not recur. - Nature and extent of restitution to consumers harmed by violations. - Other aggravating or mitigating factors. - Evidence, if any, of rehabilitation submitted by the licensee.